 Neurotmesis is the most severe nerve injury.
 With neurotmesis there is a complete severing or rupture of the nerve.
 Surgery is required, and this nerve injury will not heal spontaneously.

-Sadly, many brachial plexus injuries could have been prevented.
+Sadly, many brachial plexus injuries are the result of physician negligence and could have been prevented.
 There are risk factors for shoulder dystocia.
 When these factors are present, the shoulder dystocia and resulting injury could have been prevented by performing a C-section.
 Here are the most common risk factors:

 Fetal weight greater than 4,000 g